What is Letterboxd?

 How do I find people to follow?

-In the People section, directly from review (and other) pages, via the Following and Follower pages of other users, or by using Find Friends on Twitter or Facebook from your Settings page (you’ll need to authorize read-only access to these services first).
+In the People section, directly from review (and other) pages, via the Following and Follower pages of other members, or by using Find Friends on Twitter or Facebook from your Settings page (you’ll need to authorize read-only access to these services first).

 What happens when I connect my Twitter account?

-We request read-only access to your Twitter account for three reasons: to fetch your avatar, to make it harder to impersonate other users, and so that we can show a list of your Twitter friends who also have Letterboxd accounts.
+We request read-only access to your Twitter account for three reasons: to fetch your avatar, to make it harder to impersonate other members, and so that we can show a list of your Twitter friends who also have Letterboxd accounts.
 We never tweet on your behalf (it’s impossible with read-only access).

 What happens when I connect my Facebook account?

-What happens when I connect my Netflix account?
+Can I connect my Netflix account?

 Can I automatically publish my reviews to other sites?